Are you trying to organize your home and looking for the best decluttering books to help you along the way? You’ve come to the right place!

 Not only is this book an international bestseller, but it will truly help you get rid of the clutter in your home.
 Marie Kondo and the KonMari Method, have been known worldwide since her hit show on Netflix.

 Marie says that changing your mindset and using these practices lead to long-lasting results.
-She herself has months long waiting list for her services.
+She herself has a months-long waiting list for her services.

 In addition, none of her clients have lapsed back into their old ways.
 She’s that good!